TheGap

 In February 1965, Liberty sailed to Virginia, where the National Security Agency (NSA) equipped her with sophisticated equipment to serve its role as a signals intelligence platform.
 Its decks and masts bristled with antennas, including a dish antenna (part of a system named TRSSCOM) used to communicate with its command in the U.S. by bouncing radio signals off the moon.

 Her missions had her stationed off the Atlantic coast of Africa normally, but in June 1967 Liberty was ordered into the Mediterranean.
 The Liberty was to station itself near Egypt and Israel and intercept communications.
-The Liberty's captain, William L. McGonagle, asked Vice Admiral William I. Martin at the United States Sixth Fleet headquarters to send a destroyer to accompany Liberty and serve as its armed escort and as an auxiliary communications center.
+The Liberty's captain, William L. McGonagle, asked Vice Admiral William I. Martin at the United States Sixth Fleet headquarters to send a destroyer to accompany Liberty to serve as its armed escort and as an auxiliary communications center.
 Martin responded, “Liberty is a clearly marked United States ship in international waters, not a participant in the conflict and not a reasonable subject for attack by any nation.
 Request denied.”
 He added that in the unlikely event of an inadvertent attack, jet fighters from the Sixth Fleet would be overhead in ten minutes.

 On June 8, 1967, the ship sailed 12 miles off the Sinai Peninsula.
 Israeli Nord Noratlas aircraft had overflown the ship three times that morning and saw that it was a U.S. Navy ship—an ally.